 HVC1 Codec won't Play in VLC?
 How to Fix VLC HVC1 Errors?

-VLC should play HEVC videos.
-However, when playing some 4K HEVC videos with HVC1 codec, there may be choppy playbacks, endless hiccups and glitches.
+When playing some 4K HEVC videos with HVC1 codec, there may be choppy playbacks, endless hiccups and glitches.
 You may also see the error "No suitable decoder module: VLC does not support the audio or video format hvc1.
 Unfortunately there is no way for you to fix this".
 Why does that happen and how to solve VLC HVC1 codec errors?
 Check this post (fixes to VLC HEV1 errors are also included).

 Fix VLC HVC1/HEV1 Errors in Clicks, No Extra Codecs Required